Truffle Hunting & Tasting in Aups

 Cavage de la truffe

-For over 25 years, the Canut family has been growing black truffles on their farm in Aups.
-Every winter Patrick and his daughter Lisa wander through their oak plantation, guided by their dogs, to harvest the precious ‘black diamond’, the truffle.
+For over 25 years, the Canut family has been passionately cultivating black truffles on their estate in Aups, at the foot of the first Verdon foothills.
+Each winter, Patrick and his daughter Lisa roam the rows of truffle oaks with their trained dogs, in search of the precious black diamond buried beneath the earth.

 It’s a family matter